hubmapconsortium/ingest-validation-tools/docs/atacseq/README.md

 ## Provenance

 ### `donor_id`
-HuBMAP ID of the donor of the assayed tissue.
+HuBMAP Display ID of the donor of the assayed tissue.

 | constraint | value |
 | --- | --- |
 | format | `uuid` |

 ### `parent_id`
-HuBMAP ID of the assayed tissue.
+HuBMAP Display ID of the assayed tissue.

 | constraint | value |
 | --- | --- |